 Salivary gland swelling:

 Childhood mumps, certain bacterial infections (for example, of the tonsils or teeth), and other diseases that are typically more common among adults (such as AIDS, Sjögren syndrome, diabetes mellitus, sarcoidosis, and bulimia) often cause swelling of the major salivary glands.
-Swelling also can result from cancerous (malignant) or noncancerous (benign) tumors in the salivary glands (see see Types of Oral Cancer).
+Swelling also can result from cancerous (malignant) or noncancerous (benign) tumors in the salivary glands.
 Swelling resulting from a tumor is usually firmer than that caused by an infection.
-If the tumor is cancerous, the gland may feel stone-hard and may be fixed firmly to surrounding tissues (see see Types of Oral Cancer).
+If the tumor is cancerous, the gland may feel stone-hard and may be fixed firmly to surrounding tissues (see see Mouth and Throat Cancer).
 Most noncancerous tumors are moveable.

 An injury to the lower lip—for instance, from accidental biting—may harm any of the minor salivary glands found there and block the flow of saliva.
 As a result, an affected gland may swell and form a small, soft lump (mucocele) that appears bluish.
 The lump usually disappears by itself within a few weeks.